North Saskatchewan Regiment: Great War

-The Second World War
+Second World War

 The camp flag of the North Saskatchewan Regiment.

 Details of The Prince Albert and Battleford Volunteers and The Saskatoon Light Infantry (Machine Gun) were called out on service on 26 August 1939 and then placed on active service on 1 September 1939 for local protection duties.
 These details were disbanded on 31 December 1940.

 The 16th/22nd Saskatchewan Horse mobilized for active service on 24 May 1940.
 It was redesignated as the 20th Reconnaissance Battalion (16/22 Saskatchewan Horse), CAC, CASF, on 26 January 1942 and the 20th Army Tank Regiment (16/22 Saskatchewan Horse), CAC, CASF, on 15 May 1942.
 On 16 June 1943 it embarked for Great Britain, where it was disbanded on 1 November 1943.

 The 1st Battalion, The Prince Albert Volunteers, CASF, mobilized on 5 March 1942.
 It served in Canada in a home defence role as part of the 15th Infantry Brigade, 7th Canadian Infantry Division and 19th Infantry Brigade, Pacific Command, and disbanded on 30 November 1945.